 By offering a series of in-depth courses, hands-on training, expert teachers, and lectures and presentations from some of the top names in the New York and global jewelry business, the New York Jewelry Design Institute provides a mix of science, art, craftsmanship, and computer technology that leads our students to become fully dimensional artisans, designers, and businesspeople.

-Click here to view the Fall 2016 schedule.
+Click here to view the Spring 2017 schedule.

 NORTH BENNET STREET SCHOOL